loogmoo/loogmoo/README.md

 - 👋 Hi, I’m @loogmoo
-- 👀 I’m interested in new software and app projects.
+- 👀 I am interested in new software and app projects.
-- 🌱 I’m currently checking out github.
+- 🌱 I am currently checking out github.
-- 💞️ I’m looking to collaborate on not any project.
+- 💞️ I am not looking to collaborate on any project.

 <!---
 loogmoo/loogmoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.